DeastinY/srpdfcrawler/README.md

 ### Building

+##### Information
-Check this for Windows textract : https://github.com/deanmalmgren/textract/issues/111
+- Check this for Windows textract : https://github.com/deanmalmgren/textract/issues/111

-To build the project with pyinstaller make sure to use the dev branch.
-PyInstaller currently does not support Python 3.6 on stable.
+- `pip install https://github.com/pyinstaller/pyinstaller/archive/develop.zip` (PyInstaller currently does not support Python 3.6 on stable.)
-Furthermore read through https://github.com/pyinstaller/pyinstaller/issues/1566 and make sure you have done the following if on Windows:
+- Read through https://github.com/pyinstaller/pyinstaller/issues/1566 and make sure you have done the following if on Windows:

         The following solved the problem for me (on Win10 v1607 - PyQt5 App):

         Add the directory of the required dlls to system Path.
 My application uses PyQt5 which is dependent on api-ms-win dlls.

         For PyQt5 add this directory: %WHERE EVER YOU INSTALLED PYTHON%\Lib\site-packages\PyQt5\Qt\bin